TARUNABANSALA/stockprice_analysis/README.md

 Data Visualizations:
 Apple stock prices were visualized
 (a) line chart of closing prices using Matplotlib:
-This chart presents the closing prices of Apple stocks since its launched till now.
+This chart presents the closing prices of Apple stocks since 2000 till now.
 After analysis, it can be seen that the closing price were really high during two times one in 2012 to 2014 when it launched it ipad series and then in Corona-virus pandemic hit

 (b) Basic Statistics:
 Here's what each of these statistics indicates: